My work in recent years has centred on my long-running project for Chatham House

 'Electricity Vs Fire'.
 The February-March 2016 issue of the Chatham

 If you enjoy Electricity Vs Fire do please spread the word about it, perhaps review it on Amazon, and let your friends know about it -

 particularly friends who find 'energy' and 'climate' boring. ('Energy' appears only halfway through the book, briefly, 'climate' not at all.)
 Indeed I'd also be pleased to hear from you.

 This work is continuing, and I greatly appreciate your interest.

 asking Whose History?: The Nuclear Kaleidoscope.
-On 4 December at University College London
+In December at University College London

 I gave a seminar on 'The Politics of Electricity and Nuclear'.